-According to CNZFE’s 2018 Statistical Report, the most recent available, 2018 exports from FTZs totaled $6.2 billion, comprising 3.3 percent of GDP.
-There are 673 companies operating in a total of 74 FTZs.
-Of the companies operating in FTZs, approximately 40 percent are from the United States.
-Other major presences include companies registered in the Dominican Republic (22.4 percent), United Kingdom (8.2 percent), Canada (4.5 percent), and Germany (3.5 percent).
+According to CNZFE’s 2019 Statistical Report, the most recent available, 2019 exports from FTZs totaled $6.3 billion, comprising 3.2 percent of GDP.
+There are 695 companies operating in a total of 75 FTZs, of which approximately 33 percent are from the United States.
+Investments made in FTZs by U.S. companies in 2019 represented approximately 35 percent of total investments.
+Other major investors include companies registered in the Dominican Republic (21.2 percent), the United Kingdom (7.8 percent), Germany (6.5 percent), and Canada (4.2 percent).
 Companies registered in 38 other countries comprised the remaining investments.
-The main productive sectors receiving investment include: medical and pharmaceutical products, tobacco and derivatives, textiles, services, agro-industrial products, footwear, and metals and plastics.
+The main productive sectors receiving investment include services, apparel and textiles, tobacco and derivatives, agro-industrial products, and medical and pharmaceutical products.

 Exporters/investors seeking further information from the CNZFE may contact:

 Law 16-92 on the Labor Code stipulates that 80 percent of the labor force of a foreign or national company, including free trade zone companies, must be comprised of Dominican nationals.
 Senior management and boards of directors of foreign companies are exempt from this regulation.

 The Dominican Republic does not have excessively onerous visa, residence, work permit, or similar requirements inhibiting mobility of foreign investors and their employees.
 The host government does not have a forced localization policy to compel foreign investors to use domestic content in goods or technology.